Restaurants anxious as omicron, high food costs take toll - NewsBreak

 Jonna said the restaurant is humming despite high COVID-19 caseloads in Michigan.
 She has fewer large events scheduled, but the customers who are coming in are spending more.

-U.S. sales at restaurants and bars hit an estimated $73.7 billion in November, up 37 percent from the same month last year, according to preliminary data from the U.S. Census Bureau.
+U.S. sales at restaurants and bars hit an estimated $73.7 billion in November, up 37% from the same month last year, according to preliminary data from the U.S. Census Bureau.
 But that was partly due to higher menu prices as restaurants try to account for inflation.

-Sara Lund, owner of Bodega and The Rest, a bar and restaurant in Salt Lake City, Utah, said her ingredient costs rose between 15 percent and 40 percent this year.
+Sara Lund, owner of Bodega and The Rest, a bar and restaurant in Salt Lake City, Utah, said her ingredient costs rose between 15% and 40% this year.

 “The margins on food are never going to be astronomical, even in good times,” she said.
 “But paying 40% more for protein?
 I can’t pass that along to the customer.”